wllacer/dana-cube/README.md

 # dana-cube

-Dana-cube is a tool to automate the design, execution and visualization of cross reference queries, aka pivot tables aka multidimensional aggregate queries.
+Dana-cube is a tool to automate the design, execution and visualization of __cross reference queries__, aka __pivot tables__ aka __multidimensional aggregate queries__.

 ## What's the problem:

 A common problem an SQL database users is to solve the need to resolve an aggregate (sum, aver,...) by two or more parameters, f.i.
 Give me the sum of sales per country and per line of product The, very simple, SQL query gives a tabular result (country,line,sum(sales)) but the normal way we want to is as a spreadsheet (countries as rows, lines as columns) but this is NOT usually available in most data query programs.

+Some DB products (fi.
+Oracle and MSSQL) offer their own private means of generate such queries, but they're not always availabe in general query tools

 Resourceful users can use MS Access cross reference queries to get this or use Pivot Tables available in several spreadsheet programs, but the cost -and most ofter the unwieldness- of linking REAL databases to this products do not make them really sustainable options in the long run.

 At the other end of the spectrum, very expensive (in more senses than cost) OLAP products tend to serve the same end, but are usually an overkill; and for various reasons distribution in an organization is restricted, lowering its impact